 SMEs will be affected the most by the rollout of the GSTas well as the impact will be favorable in many ways.

 Ease Of Starting A Business

 You have business having operations across the various state then it needs VAT registration.
-Various tax rules in different states add to the complications and an added advantage for SMEs is the consequent expansion.
+Various tax rules in different states add to the complications and get high procedural fees only.
+GST lets a centralized registration that will make starting a business easier and an added advantage for SMEs is the consequent expansion.

 Undisputedly, GST impact on SMEs across various industries will vary greatly.
 SMEs will be more competitive with a level playing field between big enterprises and them.
 Also, SMEs would be able to compete with overseas competition coming from cheap cost centers kine China.